bignacio/cpp-articles/posts/microbench-01.md

 We can pass parameters to our code by invoking the method `Arg()` in the object returned by the `BENCHMARK()`.
 This can be done multiple times and each time will execute our benchmark test with a different parameter.

-Let's tweek our code a bit to make that work
+Let's tweak our code a bit to make that work

 ```c++
 static void BM_simpleTest(benchmark::State& state) {